 Note: If the metric refresh is suspended because you don’t have the required site role for it to refresh, you won’t be able to resume the refresh or delete the metric.

-Metrics Appear in Tableau Catalogue
+Metrics appear in Tableau Catalogue

 When you have metrics defined for the numbers you want to monitor, it's important to know if the data that the metrics rely on are impacted in any way.
 You can use Catalogue in a couple of ways to know this.
 First, data quality warnings set on the data your metric is based on show on the metric.
-These warnings appear when you open a metric in Tableau Mobile, and in Tableau Server and Tableau Online when you hover over a metric in grid view and on the metric details page, as shown below:
+These warnings appear when you open a metric in Tableau Mobile and in Tableau Server and Tableau Cloud when you hover over a metric in grid view and on the metric details page, as shown below:

 You can also use the lineage tool in Tableau Catalogue to see the upstream sources that your metric relies on.
 When doing an impact analysis, you can see which metrics are affected if a certain column or a table is changed or deprecated, or if certain workbooks are removed.
 Including metrics in the lineage means that Catalogue gives a full picture of the impact changes can have on the assets in your environment.